miku/span/docs/span.md

   Output format or file. `span-export`, `span-freeze`, `span-crossref-snapshot` only.

 `-c` *config-string* or *config-file*
-  Configuration string or path to configuration file. `span-tag` only.
-See EXAMPLE for a CONFIGURATION FILE.
+  Configuration string or path to configuration file. `span-tag` example in EXAMPLE for a CONFIGURATION FILE. `span-review` details in INDEX REVIEW.

 `-list`
   List support formats. `span-import`, `span-export` only.